AlcoholRehabHelp Logo

 Signs Your Parent is an Alcoholic

-According to the American Academy of Child and Adolescent Psychiatry (AACAP), one in five adults has lived with an alcoholic parent or relative growing up.1 Recognizing the signs of alcohol addiction is a critical step in the healing journey.
+According to the American Academy of Child and Adolescent Psychiatry (AACAP), one in five adults has lived with an alcoholic parent or relative growing up.1 Recognizing the signs of alcohol addiction is crucial in seeking addiction treatment.

 Signs of alcohol use disorder (AUD) can begin subtly but worsen over time.
 They include: